adam-golab/pub-sub-redis/README.md

 Publisher exposes a POST endpoint at http://localhost:3000/ and subscriber listens to the channel __events__.

+Subscriber exposes:
-Subscriber also exposes a Socket.IO server at http://localhost:3001/ and is emitting the received messages to the client.
+- Socket.IO server at http://localhost:3001/ which emits the received message to the client.
+- SSE route at http://localhost:3001/sse which sends the received message to the client.